FarageExposed Investigation: Why Nigel Farage’s Property Declarations Cannot Be Fully Verified Using Public Records

 • A residential property in Greatstone, New Romney (redacted) is registered to Thorn In The Side Limited.

-These are the only residential properties identifiable through publicly accessible Land Registry records using address-based searches as of December 2025.
-This reflects the limits of public search mechanisms and does not assert that no other interests exist.
+These are the only residential properties identified during FarageExposed’s review of publicly accessible Land Registry records using address-based searches as of December 2025.
+This does not exclude the possibility that other properties exist but could not be identified using publicly available information.

 4. The Tandridge entry and verification limits